vechain/vechain-sdk-js/packages/aws-kms-adapter/README.md

 - **Secure Key Management**: Use AWS KMS to securely manage and protect your private keys.
 - **Transaction Signing**: Sign VeChain transactions using keys stored in AWS KMS.
 - **Integration with VeChain SDK**: Seamlessly integrate with the VeChain SDK for blockchain interactions.
-- **[WIP] Sign and send transactions using a delegator key**: You can specify the key ID of a delegator key to leverage this VeChain feature for signing and sending transactions.
+- **Sign and send transactions using a delegator key**: You can specify the key ID of a delegator key to leverage this VeChain feature for signing and sending transactions.

 ## Installation